Categories

 Without realising it, when consumers look at something, they’ll follow a visual path, whether it be from the top of the ad to the bottom or through it in some way, shape or form.

 The two most common visual paths that a consumer follows when looking at content are shaped like letters.
 The first is a Z-shaped path.
-Consumers will start by looking at something in the top left of an ad, then their gaze will move to the right, before crossing down diagonally and moving across to the right again.
+Consumers will start by looking at something in the top left of an ad, then their gaze will move to the right, before crossing diagonally and moving across to the right again.

 The second visual path follows an F shape.
 Consumers will look from left to right of an ad, but then they’ll return to the left and read the content similar to how someone would read a book.
 Strategically placing elements at certain points in an ad can help direct a consumer to things of interest.